Gekkouga77/smart_pokedex/README.md

 # Smart Pokédex: First Generation Pokémon Classifier

-The Smart Pokédex is a web application designed to classify and provide information about the first 151 Pokémon (Generation 1).
+The Smart Pokédex is a web application designed to povide information of all the pokemon and classify the first 151 (Generation 1).
 It uses **TensorFlow** for image recognition, **SQLite** for data management, and **Streamlit** for a user-friendly interface.
 The project also includes a Convolutional Neural Network (CNN) trained on Pokémon images to classify them accurately.

 ## Features